-A fundamental part of our first year audit was to obtain an understanding of how the Group's business is organized, about important systems and processes as well as the internal controls put in place to provide comfort to management and the directors of the precision of the financial reporting.
-For this purpose we initially held many interviews with management at various levels of the Group and heads of Group functions on the business and the Group strategy.
-We also obtained and read management reports, policies, instructions as well as planning and governing documents.
+In order to tailor our overall audit approach, we have updated our understanding of how the Group's business is organized, about important systems and processes as well as the internal controls put in place to provide comfort to management and the directors of the precision of the financial reporting.
+For this purpose, we have held many interviews with management at various levels of the Group and heads of Group functions on the business and the Group strategy.
+We have also obtained and read management reports, policies, instructions as well as planning and governing documents.
+In addition, we have had a close dialogue with both Group Internal Audit and Group Internal Controls in order to share knowledge and coordinate activities when relevant.